If you use spreadsheets to create more than 20 purchase orders monthly, you know the process is time-consuming and error-prone.

 Purchase Order Tracking

-Purchase order tracking functionality allows you to track the status of the purchase order through its life cycle.
+Purchase order tracking functionality lets you track purchase orders through its life cycle.

 A purchase order tracking functionality allows you to answer the following questions: